Equilibrium of Data Markets with Externality: Online setting with learned valuation

 \subsection{Online Effective Regret}

-This section provides one of the key results in our online setting: bounding the online effective regret of the zooming algorithm for each buyer $i$.
-Three key lemmas are required for this proof.
-In lemma \ref{lemma:concentration}, we show that with high probability, empirically computed effective utility $\udihat$ is concentrated around the expected effective utility $\udi$ with high probability.
-This is achieved through a careful application of McDiarmid's inequality over the utility function of gains and externalities.
-Conditioned upon this \emph{clean} event, lemma \ref{lemma:slivkins_lemma} bounds the number of times an active choice can be selected.
-Intuitively, choices with low effective utility are selected less often.
-This lemma also bounds the distance between any two active arms.
-These follow from the UCB property used in selecting arms and mirror a result in \citet{kleinberg2019bandits}.
-For ease of exposition, we let the closeness parameter $\lambda = 1$ as it changes bounds only by a constant factor.
-We formally state the two lemmas below.
+We bound the online effective regret of a buyer $i$ under the zooming algorithm.
+First, using McDiarmid's inequality, Lemma \ref{lemma:concentration} shows sampled effective utility $\udihat$ is concentrated around its expected quantity $\udi$ with high probability.
+Conditioned upon this \emph{clean} event, Lemma \ref{lemma:slivkins_lemma} bounds the number of times an active choice is selected and the distance between any two active choices, mirroring a result in \citet{kleinberg2019bandits}.
+Proofs for these two lemmas are in the Appendix \ref{app:learn}.